jtlapp/tape/readme.markdown

 ### tapeo.abort(msg)

 The `abort` method halts testing after the current test.
-Calling it results the output of a summary of all tests that did run, followed by a TAP "Bail out!" notice line.
+Calling it produces the output of a summary of all tests that did run, followed by a TAP "Bail out!" notice line.
 The provided `msg` is tacked onto the notice line to indicate the reason for the abort.
 This method may be called at any time during testing, including within the onTest hook.

 # license